pattonsgirl/CEG2350/docs/index.md

 This course requires you to have access to a computer and the internet.

-~~007 SSC has laptops at the tables for student use.
-To access an account with the course software installed, see 007 SSC Account Info in Pilot in Content -> Course Information~~

 CECS has two open computer labs – 152B & D open 24/7.

 There are several open computer lab options across campus – primarily in the library & library annex.
 A full list can be found here: https://www.wright.edu/information-technology/computer-labs